AlbinTouma/media_source_collator/README.md

 ### Data Collection

-We have a list of sources in comply data that we want to compare to "what's out there".
+My client had a list of sources that they wanted to compare to "what's out there".

 Sources that can tell us what media exists in a country range from open source directories, government directories (usually press ombudsman) and DBPedia.

-At the collection stage we use or build scrapers and save each list of sources in tabs on the research sheet.
+At the collection stage I use scrapers and save each list of sources in tabs on the research sheet.

 ### Taxonomy & Collation

 We have a taxonomy of media sources.
 Classifying sources is a two step process.
 We classify sources in the different sheets, starting with the dataset that is easiest to classify.
 For example, media ombudsman sources and wikipedia usually list which sources are national or regional.
 Once we have classified those sources, we run the collator to create a master list.

-With the help of the master list, we can filter for sources in the comply list that did not merge with sources that have a classification.
+With the help of the master list, we can filter for sources in the client's list that did not merge with sources that have a classification.
 These domains are then manually classified.

-The collate and classify steps are repeated until all comply sources have been labelled.
+The collate and classify steps are repeated until all client sources have been labelled.

 By collating sources, we avoid labelling domains twice in different sheets and we can identify domains that have not been labelled or have been labelled differently in different worksheets.
 If a domain has two different labels, revisit this domain and correct the mistake.